 Janis also does this with Regina when she "apologizes" for helping Cady in sabotaging her and says she did it because "I guess I've got a BIG, LESBIANCRUSH ON YOU!"

 The two unnamed girls who apologize first also fall under this - "it's not your fault you're so gap-toothed," and "I don't hate you because you're fat.
 You're fat because I hate you".

 Badass Teacher: Principal Duvall.
 Doesn't do anything typically badass during the film, but sometimes sheer presence is enough: looking at the man, especially when he's giving a stern lecture whilst wielding a baseball bat, just tell me you wouldn't a) hang on to his every word or b) not want to take him on in a fight.

-Bait and Switch: When Regina realizes Cady made her gain weight, she heads home, cuts a picture of themselves in half, writing into the Burn Book "This girl is the nastiest whore bitch I ever met.
+Bait and Switch: When Regina realizes Cady tricked her into eating weight-gain bars for months, she heads home, cuts a picture of them in half, writes into the Burn Book "This girl is the nastiest skank bitch I've ever met.
 Do not trust her!
 She is a fugly slut!", and pastes in her own half of the picture.

 Based on an Advice Book: Queen Bees & Wannabes by Rosalind Wiseman, written as a guide for parents with teenage daughters to help them understand the social structures and viciousness of high school life.

 All of the Plastics' rules about how they dress, act, etc. come almost word-for-word from one girl's actual testimonial about her clique in the book.
 Think about that for a second.